Taxi drivers who are charging up to double the normal fare for wheelchair users have been warned they face prosecution.

 Stuart Hastings, boss of Metro Keighley Taxis, in Church Street, said although companies were given six months to make the price change, he asked his drivers to comply immediately.

 He said the company recently paid £25,000 for two adapted taxis, which he said were specialist vehicles that cost more to run.

-Mr Hastings said a journey normally taking 10 minutes would take half an hour due to the extra time needed to get a wheelchair in and out of the vehicle, including helping the user and putting down a ramp.
+Mr Hastings said a journey normally taking 10 minutes would take half an hour due to the extra time needed to get a wheelchair in and out of the vehicle, including helping the user and putting down